Race to Witch Mountain

-Race to Witch Mountain is a 2009 American science fiction adventure thriller film directed by Andy Fickman, starring Dwayne Johnson in the lead role, with AnnaSophia Robb, Alexander Ludwig, Ciarán Hinds, and Carla Gugino.
-The latest in a series of Witch Mountain pictures, the film was a box office success.
+Race to Witch Mountain is a 2009 American science fiction adventure film directed by Andy Fickman.
+The film stars Dwayne Johnson alongside AnnaSophia Robb, Carla Gugino, Ciarán Hinds, Alexander Ludwig, Tom Everett Scott, and Christopher Marquette.
+A reboot of the Witch Mountain franchise, the plot revolves around Jack Bruno, a Las Vegas taxi driver, who must get extraterrestrials Seth and Sara to their spaceship on Witch Mountain before an assassin and several government agents can catch up to them.

+Race to Witch Mountain was theatrically released on March 13, 2009, in the United States, through Walt Disney Studios Motion Pictures.
+Despite receiving mixed reviews from critics, the film was a box-office success, grossing $106.4 million worldwide against a production budget of $50 million.

 Plot

 An alien spacecraft crashes near Searchlight, Nevada, 45 miles outside of Las Vegas.
-Project Moon Dust, a secret Defense Department unit led by Henry Burke, arrive at the scene of the crash in black helicopters.
-Men in black seize the spaceship and search for its passengers with the intention of harnessing their DNA and powers.
+Project Moon Dust, a secret Defense Department unit led by Henry Burke, reach the scene of the crash in black helicopters.
+Men in black seize the spaceship and search for its passengers to harness their DNA and powers.

-Back in Vegas, former mob getaway driver Jack Bruno works as a taxi cab driver to avoid returning to jail.
-One of his passengers is Dr. Alex Friedman, a failed astrophysicist who has come to Vegas to speak at a UFO convention at the Planet Hollywood hotel.
+In Vegas, former mob getaway driver Jack Bruno works as a taxi cab driver to avoid returning to jail.
+One of his passengers is failed astrophysicist Dr. Alex Friedman, who has come to Vegas to speak at a UFO convention at the Planet Hollywood hotel.

-After fending off two thugs who seek his services for a mob boss named Andrew Wolfe, Bruno finds two teenagers, Sara and Seth, in his cab.
+After fending off two thugs who seek his services for mob boss Andrew Wolfe, Bruno finds two teenagers, Sara and Seth, in his cab.
 They offer $15,000 to drive them to an unknown destination.
-Burke's men track down the teenagers (who turn out to be the spaceship's passengers) through various discoveries such as stolen clothes, a car being burglarized, a bus leading to Las Vegas, and an ATM being deprived of all of its contents, which eventually pinpoints their location in Bruno's taxi.
-They engage Bruno in a high-speed chase.
-Mistaking the government agents for more mob thugs, he tries to evade them with his driving skills.
+Burke's men track down the teenagers (who turn out to be the spaceship's passengers) through various discoveries such as stolen clothes, a car being burglarized, a bus heading to Las Vegas, and an ATM being deprived of all of its contents, which eventually pinpoints their location in Bruno's taxi.
+They engage Bruno in a chase.
+Mistaking the government agents for more mob thugs, he tries to evade them.
 Seth's ability to vary his molecular density, as well as Sara's telepathy and telekinesis, helps the group to escape.

 When they arrive at an abandoned house, Bruno follows them out of concern and curiosity.
-The teenagers retrieve the device they were looking for within a hidden underground laboratory, but the three are attacked by the "Siphon", a powerful armored alien assassin.
-The Siphon pursues the group until its spaceship crashes into a train and the creature is wounded.
-After Seth and Sara prove their otherworldly biology to Bruno, the three settle at a diner to calm their nerves, only to be tracked by and escape from Burke's agents again.
+The teenagers retrieve the device they were looking for within a hidden underground laboratory, but the three are attacked by the "Siphon", an armored alien assassin.
+The Siphon pursues them until its spaceship crashes into a train and the creature is wounded.